HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/http-handler.md

 ## Dump requests and responses

 The bridges trigger dumping requests and responses and provide a storage for the dumps.
-See the [administrator section on HTTP API debugging](../administrator/http-apis.md#debugging) how to use, that to debug the HTTP traffic.
+See the [administrator section on HTTP API debugging](../administrator/http-apis.md#debugging) how to use that to debug the HTTP traffic.

 ## Patterns